-If you think a decision the NDIA has made about your NDIS plan is wrong, you can request a review.
+If you think a decision the NDIA has made about you is wrong, you can request a review.
 Any person directly affected by a decision of the NDIA can also request a review.

-ADEC NDIS Appeals is a service that helps people with a disability (or people affected by a NDIA decision) who are not happy with their NDIS plan.
+ADEC NDIS Appeals is a service that helps people with a disability (or people affected by an NDIA decision) who are not happy with their NDIS plan or access decision.

-ADEC will assign you an Appeals Officer who will help you approach the NDIA to review your plan.
+ADEC will assign you an Appeals Officer who will help you approach the NDIA to submit your review.

-If you are still not happy after the NDIA reviews your plan, your Appeals Officer can assist you to apply for an Administrative Appeals Tribunal (AAT) review.
+If you are still not happy after the NDIA review, your Appeals Officer can assist you to apply for an Administrative Appeals Tribunal (AAT) appeal.
 The AAT is an external independent tribunal.